 HR’s role is not simply to translate business strategy — but to drive it.

-As BCG captures well in their paper, When people strategy drives business strategy:
+As BCG captures well in their paper:

 “Developing a people strategy was once a straightforward matter of figuring out how to create the best possible workforce to execute an already defined business strategy.
 But… people strategy today involves much tougher choices and tradeoffs.
 It may actually drive the business strategy as much as business strategy drives it.”